 This Gingerbread Hot Chocolate is the best around.
-It has three secret ingredients that make it special.
-Curl up by the fire and sip this all day long!
+It has three secret ingredients that make it special and give it a gingerbread flavour.

 Nothing beats homemade hot chocolate.
 It's super quick and easy to make.
 If you make it yourself you can control what goes in it which is a huge perk.

 Good hot cocoa mix can cost a fortune to buy in stores.
 Making your own saves money.